OmkarJ13/fyle-teams-app/README.md

 ## Creating new Teams Dev app for local development ##
 1. Get or create your microsoft account - ask from abhishek/jatin (portal access), Or sign up as a developer account.
 2. Sign-in to teams desktop client, Or can also use to ms teams in browser.
-3. In the teams app store, add these two apps - "Developer Tools" and "App Studio" (this will deprecate soon).
 4. In Developer Tools, go to Tools > Bot Management > New Bot.
 5. Give a name to the bot (Fyle Dev Bot).
 6. Inside the bot, go to Configure.
 Add the Bot endpoint address -> <YOUR_NGROK_URL>/teams/events.